kafkaex/kafka_ex/README.md

       applications: [
         # add to existing apps - :logger, etc..
         :kafka_ex,
-        :snappyer # if using snappy compression
+        :snappyer # if using snappyer compression
       ]
     ]
   end